FormidableLabs/use-editable/README.md

 It aims to allow any element to be editable while still being able to render normal React elements to it — no `innerHTML` and having to deal with operating with or rendering to raw HTML, or starting a full editor project from scratch.

-> ⚠️ **Experimental**
-> The `useEditable` hook is a proof-of-concept stage project and its API isn't finalised yet.
-> It aims to support content that doesn't quite map 1:1 to DOM content and further event handlers
-> to handle inputs more granularly.

 **Check out [the full demo on CodeSandbox](https://codesandbox.io/s/use-editable-0l9kc) with `prism-react-renderer`!**

 ## Usage